-However, as financially advantageous as property management can be, there are recognizable risks involved in working within this industry.
+There are recognizable risks involved in working in the property management industry.
 Much of the income potential for rentals and leasing companies relies heavily on trusting tenants to pay their rent.

 In order to help cover the risks involved with property management, managers should consider various insurance types.
 Obtaining the right insurance is a key method making sure your company sticks avoids any unexpected stumbling blocks.